wunused/site/content/posts/_joern-developer-notes.md

 vaguely remember encountering a problem between VSCode server and CentOS, but I have not debugged the problem with the original Dockerfile.

-Note that I also installed PHP dependencies in order to use the Joern PHP frontend.
+Note that I also install PHP dependencies to use the Joern PHP frontend.
 These are only necessary if you intend to analyze PHP code.